Albert0i/Finding-Bigfoot-with-JavaScript-Vector-Search/README.md

 - Input `query` must be transformed to vector and convert to Array of float32;

-- Make a call to [FT.SEARCH](https://redis.io/docs/latest/commands/ft.search/).
+- Makes a call to [FT.SEARCH](https://redis.io/docs/latest/commands/ft.search/).

 #### V. Summary